ddueber/PAWFI/README.md

 List of people with largest change in chi-squared changes drastically from step to step, so I have not been able to come up with any time-saving tricks like only checking a small number of cases at each step

 Finally, please note that there is no guarantee that the solution found by this greedy algorithm is optimal.
-The PAWFI computed herein is only a lower #bound for the true PAWFI
+The PAWFI computed herein is only an upper bound for the true PAWFI